Amazon has an ecosystem of devices and technologies designed to give information. The user can activate it only by voice.

 That positioning makes sense when the target is to sell things that other brands make.
 But now Amazon is making their products, so the game will be different.

-On the other side, Echo has many products, too many options with just small differences.
+At the same time it makes all the ecosystem quite confusing.
+Echo has many products, too many options with just small differences.
 The names and the characteristics are confusing for the regular user.

 Amazon Echo technology is fantastic.
 It's one of the brands that I admire most.
 However, marketing and brand creation are still their weakest points.